Sabena: 1960–1990: The jet age

 The Boeing 747-100 was introduced in 1971, on transatlantic routes flying alongside the Boeing 707-320Cs.
-Sabena, like many other trans-Atlantic airlines, was satisfied with the Boeing 707s.
-For commercial reasons it was recognised that it had to buy jumbo jets for its prestige services, notably New York JFK and as of the mid-seventies, Chicago O'Hare.
-Sabena purchased only two first generation jumbo jets, one named Tante Agathe (which means Aunt Agathe in French), and it continued to fly the 707 into the late 1970, as the Boeing 747-100's last flight occurred in 1993.
+Sabena, like many other transatlantic airlines, was satisfied with the Boeing 707s.
+For commercial reasons, it was recognised that it had to buy jumbo jets for its prestige services, notably New York JFK, and as of the mid-seventies, Chicago O'Hare.
+Sabena purchased only two first-generation jumbo jets, one named Tante Agathe (which means Aunt Agathe in French and Dutch, the national languages of Belgium), and it continued to fly the 707 into the early 1980s, as the Boeing 747-100's last flight occurred in 1993.

 In 1973, the Boeing 727s on the European network were replaced by Boeing 737-200s.
 The McDonnell Douglas DC-10-30 entered service in 1974.
-In total, Sabena purchased five of these convertible (Passengers and/or freight) combi aircraft wide-body jets.
+In total, Sabena purchased five of these convertible (passenger and freight) combi aircraft wide-body jets.

 In 1984 Airbus A310s were introduced on routes that had high passenger density.
 This aircraft type also introduced a modernisation of the 1973 Sabena livery, in which a lighter blue was used and the titles on the fuselage were in a more modern style.

 In June 1986 the first of two Boeing 747-300 aircraft joined the fleet, eventually replacing the older 747-100s.

-In an advertisement in National Geographic June 1982 (volume 161, no. 6) Sabena prided itself with a superior inflight service.
-"And unlike most European airlines Sabena still offers First Class service within Europe and all the way through."
-This advertisement also stated that "Sabena flies to 76 destinations on 4 continents" and used the slogan "belgian world airlines".

 In 1989 Sabena invited Belgian fashion designer Olivier Strelli to create a new range of uniforms for its cabin crews.